mirugwe1/mirugwe1/README.md

 👋 Hello there!
 Welcome to my GitHub profile.
 I'm thrilled to have you here!
 This is the place where I showcase my projects, share my code, and collaborate with other amazing developers and enthusiasts like yourself.
 Feel free to explore, learn, and contribute.
 Let's dive in!

-<h1 align="center"> About Me </h1>
+<h1 align="left"> About Me </h1>
-I'm a passionate machine learning engineer with a strong background in developing and deploying AI-powered solutions.
+I'm a passionate data scientist with a strong background in developing and deploying AI-powered solutions.
 I have a deep love for data and enjoy solving complex problems using cutting-edge technologies.
-My journey in the field of machine learning has been an exciting and continuous learning experience, and GitHub has played a significant role in shaping my skills.
+My journey in the field of data science has been an exciting and continuous learning experience.

-Data scientist with 4 years of experience in utilizing advanced data analytics, machine learning, and deep learning techniques to provide insights and solutions for societal challenges.
-Experienced in developing predictive models, image and text classification, and natural language processing algorithms

 <img align="right" alt="Coding" width="400" src="https://github.com/mirugwe1/Data_Protection/blob/master/code.gif">